It’s that time of year again!

 Looking at the data, we see that there is substantial variation in turkey dinner rents across cities in the United States.
-Miami renters have to pay 48.5 Thanksgiving dinners to make one month of rent, and Boston (48) follows closely behind.
-That’s enough to feed a small village!
-New York City (49), Washington DC (59), and San Francisco (78) are among the most expensive as well.
+It takes Chicago renters roughly 26.5 Thanksgiving dinners to make one month of rent, with Minneapolis (26), Nashville (24.5), Pittsburgh (23), and San Antonio (22) all coming in nearby in turkey dinner terms.

 If you’re interested, we’re including data for 88 cities across the United States.
 Check out the table below to see how other cities compare– and have a great holiday celebration!